WHISTLER INDEPENDENT BOOK AWARDS

 The Canadian Authors Association, founded by Stephen Leacock in 1921, is a membership-based organization that offers aspiring, emerging, and professional writers opportunities and resources to hone their writing and business skills, network with others, and thrive in a community of like-minded professionals.

-Finalist judges for the fiction and non-fiction categories will be announced in March.
-Judges for the 2016 WIBAs were:
+Finalist judges for the fiction and non-fiction categories are:

 Non-Fiction – JJ Lee